 The locale was originally established in 1924 as a station on the Southern Pacific Cascade Line named “Knott” during construction.
 The station’s name was changed to Chemult when the line opened in 1926 and a post office was established the same year.
 The name Chemult comes from a Klamath chief who was one of the 26 who signed the Klamath Lake Treaty of October 14, 1864.

 For additional Chemult History visit: https://chemulthistory.wordpress.com/. (courtesy of Bonnie Taylor Williams)

-Alternately you can visit Chemult’s CAT website at www.Chemult.org. ( Chemult’s website is not being updated.
-Not Active)
+Alternately you can visit Chemult’s CAT website at www.Chemult.org.
+(Chemult’s website is currently being restructured and updated)

 Interactive Map / Get Directions